-This policy will be reviewed within the first 12 months of a newly elected Council.
-It may also be reviewed and updated as necessary if legislation requires it; or when Council's related policies, functions, structure or activities change; or when technological advances or new systems change the way that Council manages community grants and financial assistance granted under s356 of the LGA.
+This policy will be reviewed every 4 years.
+It may also be reviewed and updated as necessary if legislation requires it; or when Council's related policies, functions, structure or activities change; or when technological advances or new systems change the way that Council manages risk management of parks and reserves facilities.